JamesCordell/OpenSolarController/README.md

-This is a GUI application that can log temperatures from DS18b10 temperature sensors and store them in a database.
+This is a GUI application that can log temperatures from DS18b10 and MAX31865 temperature sensors and store them in a database.
 It's designed to display temerature readings and to be able to set a temperature.
 The tabs show a history that displays a graph.

 By running
 openSolarDbInsert.py